GENERAL SCHOOL OPERATIONS

-The faculty shall choose a senior(s) who demonstrates the principles of Mount Pisgah Academy by showing concern for spiritual matters, faithfulness in work and class attendance, positive attitude toward school objectives, the principles for better living, and the respect of his/her peers.
+The faculty shall choose a senior(s) who demonstrates the principles of Mount Pisgah Academy by showing concern for spiritual matters, faithfulness in work and class attendance, a positive attitude toward school objectives, the principles for better living, and respect of his/her peers.
 This presentation will be made at graduation.

 Cell Phone Policy

 Dorm students are allowed only one cell phone and it must be registered with the deans at the beginning of the year and have a parent filter installed.
 Students found to be using a “decoy” or the second phone will be subject to suspension.
 Students are not allowed to have a cell phone visible or audible in any way, in any class, during religious services, or while working.
 Students in violation of this policy will be written up and have their cell phone confiscated for the following length of time:

 Second offense Two weeks

 Cellphone usage is allowed during the following times unless otherwise announced: